EB-5 Filing Tips

 Why do I have two receipt numbers?

-When you properly file Form I-829, you are provided with a receipt notice that extends your conditional permanent resident status by one year and, along with your Green Card, also authorizes you to work and travel.
+When you properly file Form I-829, you are provided with a receipt notice that extends your conditional permanent resident status by 18 months and, along with your Green Card, also authorizes you to work and travel.
 Once USCIS has scheduled you for a biometrics appointment, you will then receive another receipt number related to your biometrics appointment.

 Are copies of Schedule K-1 sufficient to establish sustainment of investment?